DiegoFernandezGM/eNetSim/README.md

 - **Probability Distribution Assignment**: Assigns probability distributions to the identified parameters.

 - **Sample Generation**: Generates samples for the parameters based on their distributions.

--***Simulation Execution: Runs the Monte Carlo simulation and calculates emission uncertainties.
+- **Simulation Execution**: Runs the Monte Carlo simulation and calculates emission uncertainties.

 - **Visualization**: Provides methods to visualize the simulation results, including histograms, error bars, violin plots, and cumulative distribution functions.